 1️⃣ Preheat oven and prep chicken: Preheat oven to 400 degrees.
 Trim chicken breasts of visible fat and slice in half length-wise.
 Then, cut each filet into 4 uneven chunks.

-2️⃣ Prepare breading: In a medium-size bowl, add eggs and whisk.
+2️⃣ Prepare to bread: In a medium-size bowl, add eggs and whisk.
 In a separate medium bowl, add almond flour, salt, pepper and paprika.
 Whisk well to combine.

 3️⃣ “Bread” boneless wings: One at a time, submerge chicken pieces in whisked egg mixture to coat.
 Then, press coated chicken in seasoned almond flour, coating all sides.
 Place on a clean plate.
 Repeat until all chicken pieces are breaded.

-4️⃣ Bake: On an greased baking sheet, arrange breaded chicken in a single layer.
-Bake in preheated oven for 20 minutes, flipping half way through.
-At this point, if you'd like the wings crispier, broil them for 2 to 3 minutes on each side.
+4️⃣ Bake: On a greased baking sheet, arrange breaded chicken in a single layer.
+Bake in preheated oven for 20 minutes, flipping halfway through.
+At this point, if you’d like the wings crispier, broil them for 2 to 3 minutes on each side.
 Careful not to burn.

 5️⃣ Sauce and serve: Transfer baked boneless wings to a large bowl and toss with BBQ sauce of your choice.
 Serve hot.